harabalos/Stocks-Simulation/README.md

 -------------------------
 Welcome to the Stock Trading Simulation repository!
 This project is a simulation of a stock trading platform made in Java.
 It allows users to trade stocks and track their portfolio in a realistic and interactive environment.

+In the latest update, we have added the ability to fetch real-time stock prices using the Alpha Vantage ***RESTful API***.

 Features
 -------------------------
-Buy and sell stocks
+- Buy and sell stocks
-Track portfolio and performance
+- Track portfolio and performance
-Historical stock data
+- Real-Time stock data powered by the Alpha Vantage API

 Getting Started
 -------------------------